rafalpsciuk/easyTravel-Builder/README.md

 ## How to build easyTravel?

-### Option A: build-easytravel.sh
+### Option A: build.sh

-The `build-easytravel.sh` script builds easyTravel deployment artefacts into a directory `deploy` inside your current working directory, by default.
+The `build.sh` script builds easyTravel deployment artefacts into a directory `deploy` inside your current working directory, by default.
 You can override the default behavior by providing the following *environment variables* to the script:

 | Environment Variable  | Defaults                    | Description
 |:----------------------|:----------------------------|:-----------